This site may earn commission from product links. Scores reflect our editorial methodology. Learn more

 Quick Summary: Rock Off Brush Guard

 The Rock Off Brush Guard takes a completely different approach to stone protection: instead of mesh, it uses 400mm-long industrial sweeper bristles mounted in an aluminium extrusion.
-The bristles absorb stone impact energy rather than deflecting it.
+The bristles absorb stone impact energy rather than deflecting it, meaning no stones bounce back towards the tow vehicle.

 Price Tier